How Long Does Tinnitus Last

 Tinnitus can be a frustrating experience for many people.
 It often manifests as a ringing, buzzing, or hissing sound in the ears, making it hard to concentrate or relax.
 While there is no one-size-fits-all solution, making certain lifestyle changes can help lessen the impact of tinnitus.
 Here are some effective strategies for minimizing tinnitus disruptions.

-See also Tinnitus After Cold
+See also Will Earplugs Help Tinnitus

 Dietary Changes